kristianachwan/type-fall/README.md

 ### General Overview:

-This game is developed by Kristian Hadinata Achwan and Joshua James Originally inspired by magic touch game, but this version involves the use of keyboard instead of touch-screen.
+This game is developed by Kristian Hadinata Achwan and Joshua James, originally inspired by magic touch game, but this version involves the use of keyboard instead of touch-screen.

 ### Tech Used: